 - The Senior Tutor

 - The Tutors

 - The Bursar

 - Members of the CR Executive

 - Supervisors/Directors of Studies

 - Secretary of relevant Degree Committee, or other Departmental Graduate Adviser

-- Students Union and Advice Services
+- Students Union and Student Advice Service

 - Office of Student, Complaints and Appeals

 If you are dissatisfied with the final outcome, and the College's internal procedures have been exhausted, students can consult OSCCA.
-It may also be possible to apply for a review of your case to the Office of the Independent Adjudicator for Higher Education (OIA), an external ombudsman (see section 9.2.5).
+It may also be possible to apply for a review of your case to the Office of the Independent Adjudicator for Higher Education (OIA), an external ombudsman.